 Kenneth Harlan ended his film career in 1943 in two Monogram Trailblazers, WILD HORSE STAMPEDE and DEATH VALLEY RANGERS.
 Also that same year he appeared in several musicals and dramas before actually retiring from the screen.

-The former silent star of THE VIRGINIAN, Harlan, who was married seven times, died in Sacramento, California on March 6, 1967 of an aneurysm.
+Harlan was married seven times.
 He was also the nephew of long-time character actor Otis Harlan, whose chief claim to fame was probably as the voice of the dwarf 'Happy' in the 1937 SNOW WHITE AND THE SEVEN DWARFS.

 Les Adams has Harlan identified in about 120 sound era films.
 Of these, 27 are westerns and 21 are serials.